LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

 These initial steps were to make sure that the application is still using ``EventDbContext`` for its connection to the database now that we have added Identity.
 However, if you take a look inside the ``Areas/Identity/Data`` directory, you will find a file also called ``EventDbContext``.
 Delete that generated file and continue to use the one we initially created for ``CodingEvents``.

+.. admonition:: Note

+   If you do not immediately see Identity scaffolding, that is okay!
+Sometimes it takes a moment to appear.

 Views
 ^^^^^